Teens Worry over Good Looks, Acne, Depression,

 Obsessive compulsive disorder or OCD starts from adolescence onwards.
 OCD is feeling of strong obsessions and compulsions which result in intense discomfort and affects daily functioning.
 Obsessions are thoughts which are persistent and recurrent.
 They even include unwanted images and impulses which lead to distress and anxiety.
 These feelings and thoughts are usually irrational or unrealistic.
 Compulsions are repetitive rituals or behavior such as checking something again & again, or mental acts such as counting.
 These obsessions & compulsions cause intense distress and anxiety and can interfere with the daily activities, relationships, social activities and academic functioning.
 The person with OCD thinks that he has no control over his actions.
 OCDs are relapsing and chronic illness.

 Most of the adolescents with OCD can receive effective treatment.
 The treatment can include psychotherapy and intake of medications such as fluoxetine, clomipramine, fluvoxamine, paroxetine, sertraline and other serotonin reuptake inhibitors.
-When OCD is caused due to streptococcal infection, the adolescent can be administered with antibiotics to kill the bacterium which is causing it.
+When OCD is caused due to streptococcal infection, the adolescent can be given antibiotics to kill the bacteria which is causing it.
 Exposure and response prevention behavioral therapy is very useful in solving OCD.
 In this therapy, the adolescent is wontedly exposed to his/her fears which give him/her obsessive thought.
 After that he/she is trained to avoid these thoughts and the rituals which he/she carries out to tackle the anxiety.
+Click-here for Health Tip-of-the-Day.

 An adolescent having OCD can also have depression, substance abuse, attention deficit hyperactivity disorder, teenage eating disorders, and other types of anxiety disorders.
 When a person with OCD and other mental illness, is treated, OCD becomes more difficult to treat and even diagnose.